 Certificate issuance by the Root CA MUST require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.

-Root CA Private Keys MUST NOT be used to directly sign Certificates.
+Root CA Private Keys corresponding to Root Certificates MUST NOT be used to directly sign Certificates or create other Signatures except in the following cases: